-As the sole trustee responsible for managing the $194.3 billion (value as of March 31, 2020) New York State Common Retirement Fund (Fund), Comptroller DiNapoli is directly accountable for its performance, oversight and management.
+As the sole trustee responsible for the New York State Common Retirement Fund (Fund), Comptroller DiNapoli is directly accountable for its performance, oversight and management.
 The sole trustee model also enables him to act quickly to respond to market changes and to protect the Fund.

 The Comptroller is a diligent fiduciary of the Fund who ensures that investment decisions and practices adhere to the highest levels of ethical conduct and transparency.
 He seeks the input of a wide range of internal and external advisors, consultants and legal counsel who: